thephez/backup-readme/platform/markdown/tutorial-retrieve-documents.md

 # What's happening

 After we initialize the Client, we request some documents.
 The `client.platform.documents.get` method takes two arguments: a record locator and a query object.
 The records locator consists of an app name (e.g. `tutorialContract`) and the top-level document type requested, (e.g. `note`).

-[block:callout]
-{
-  "type": "info",
-  "title": "DPNS Contract",
+> 📘 DPNS Contract
+>
-  "body": "Note: Access to the DPNS contract is built into the Dash SDK.
-DPNS documents may be accessed via the `dpns` app name (e.g. `dpns.domain`)."
+> Note: Access to the DPNS contract is built into the Dash SDK.
+DPNS documents may be accessed via the `dpns` app name (e.g. `dpns.domain`).
-}
-[/block]

 If you need more than the first 100 documents, you'll have to make additional requests with `startAt` incremented by 100 each time.
 In the future, the Dash SDK may return documents with paging information to make this easier and reveal how many documents are returned in total.